anexia/drf-multitokenauth/README.md

 It tries to overcome the limitation of Token Authentication, which only uses a single token per user.

-In addition, this app provides a password reset strategy, where users can request password reset tokens via their registered e-mail address.

 ## How to use

 Django settings file: